GeoNomad/ESP8266_Temperature_Logger/README.md

 # ESP8266_Temperature_Logger
-DS18b20 Temperatures Sensor and Wifi upload to a host to log temperature
+DS18b20 Temperature Sensor and Wifi upload to a host to log temperature

 A simple example of reading the temperature using the Arduino libraries and logging it to a web site.